Click each bar below to expand:

 Peta and Mark Cavendish

 The professional cycling star, Mark, and his wife Peta have long been key supporters of Help for Heroes and have thrown themselves into many fundraising events and awareness raising activities for us.
-Amongst Mark’s many outstanding cycling achievements, he has won thirty Tour de France stages, putting him second on the all-time list for this competition.
+Amongst Mark’s many outstanding cycling achievements, he has won thirty-four Tour de France stages.
+Mark equalled Eddy Merckx's record on the 2021 Tour.
 Peta was one of our most famous page 3 models and is now a busy writer, mother and professional cycling fan.

 In 2003, when she was only two years old, Lydia contracted Meningitis with Septicaemia.
 She pulled through but after countless operations she still had to have below knee double amputations.
 Lydia never lets her disability stop her doing what she wants.
 She wanted to raise money for Help for Heroes and planned a sponsored swim which was only intended to be 20 lengths.
 On the day, cheered on by friends and family, Lydia swam 64 lengths and raised just over £13,500.
 Since then, she has organised a regular 1-mile run, climbed Pen-Y-Fan and completed the London Marathon on her hand bike to fundraise for Help for Heroes.
 Lydia has been inspired by many of the veterans Help for Heroes has supported.
 The reason why she wants to do so much for these people is because in her words: "They have got leggies like me and I want to help."